How to Repair Cannabinoid Receptors

 What are Cannabinoid Receptors?

 Cannabinoid receptors are specialized proteins that reside on the surface of our cells, integrating into the broader endocannabinoid system (ECS).
-Found in tissues throughout the body, they’re responsible for orchestrating balance in many bodily functions, from the rhythm of appetite and sleep to pain and mood modulation.
+Found in tissues throughout the body, they are responsible for orchestrating balance in many bodily functions, from appetite and sleep to pain and mood modulation.

 Benefits of Stimulating Your Cannabinoid Receptors